FA GI Diagnostics & GI Surgery Principles

 - Rumen – high horizontal ping.
 Can be heard with pinging the transverse processes

-- LDA – ping at angle from the hip bones to the elbow.
-Is not heard when pinging the transverse processes
+- LDA – ping along a line from the elbow to the tuber coxae.
+No related ping is not heard when pinging the transverse processes

-- If it stays low, there are likely adhesions preventing the gas from floating up
+- If the ping stays low along that line and doesn’t continue up toward the hip bones, there are likely adhesions preventing the gas from floating up

 - Uterus (bilateral) – caudal ping